 8 Surprising Things You Can Pay for With Your HSA

 If you have an Healthcare Savings Account, you probably know the basics: the money you put into it is tax-deductible, rolls over from year to year, belongs to you even if you lose your job, and can be used to pay for routine medical expenses like co-pays and prescription medicine.
+Keep reading to find out the other surprising things you can pay for with your HSA.

 But what you might not know is just how many things you can use the money in your HSA to pay for.
 In its annual publication of Medical and Dental Expenses, the IRS lists nearly 80 examples of tax-deductible medical expenses that you can use your HSA to cover, and some of them aren’t what you’d expect.
 We picked out a few surprising items from this list, and if you’d like to see them all make sure to check out the IRS publication linked above.